-The Special Collections Department, located on the third floor of the James E. Morrow Library, provides materials on West Virginia, the Tri-State area and the Appalachian region.
-Rare books, MU Archives, manuscripts, the Rosanna Blake Library of Confederate History, and the Hoffman Collection of Medical History are also located here, Phone: (696)-2343.
+The Special Collections Department, located on the third floor of Morrow, provides materials on West Virginia, the Tri-State area and the Appalachian region.
+Rare books, manuscripts, the MU Archives, Rosanna Blake Library of Confederate History and the Hoffman Collection of Medical History are all unique collections that have brought the department recognition.
+Phone: (696)-2343.